-At the beginning, you might not need to buy any of the equipment because you should have it at your disposal at the climbing gym.
+In the beginning, you might not need to buy any of the equipment because you should have it at your disposal at the climbing gym.
 But, if you want to continue climbing then you must provide the following equipment:

 - Rope- as a beginner you need a single rope 190 – 230 feet long.
 This is the main rope that connects the two climbing partners.

-- Slings –those are shorter ropes made from nylon, special cords or regular rope material.
+- Slings –those are shorter ropes made from nylon, special cords, or regular rope material.
 These are also known as Prusik slings.
-They are used for ascending, descending and extra security.
+They are used for ascending, descending, and extra security.

 - Climbing harness –at the beginning you will certainly not use it so often for climbing, but for exercising the tying of the knots.
 You must practice a real situation and learn how to tie the knots on your harness and to check them.

 There are some basic rock climbing knots that represent the basis for climbing.
 Those few are the first thing you will learn in every climbing course.
 These basic knots can be tied in minimum of two ways, but there are also few more similar types to the basic knots.